Angular Integration Guide

 Add the API key to your environment files

-• Angular CLI swaps environment.ts → environment.prod.ts via fileReplacements during production builds
+• The Angular CLI automatically swaps environment.ts → environment.prod.ts at compile-time via the fileReplacements rule in angular.json

-• You can use separate API keys for dev and production widgets if you want
+• You can use separate API keys for dev and production — useful when testing against different Jira instances

-• Don't commit production keys to a public repo — load via CI secrets if needed
+• Don't commit production keys to a public repo — load environment.prod.ts values via CI secrets or a CI step that overwrites the file before build

 export const environment = {